YWeijenberg/SampleProjectTrackingFlightFrequencies/README.md

 ## Objectives
 - Display current daily arrival and departure information for Schiphol Airport.
-- Use an API for data sourcing
+- Use an API as a data source
 - Run the project on Azure
-- Implement Terraform for IaC.
+- Implement Terraform for IaC
 - Use Azure Databricks for computation and visualization tasks

 # Data Source